 It’s 45 days into this new routine I’m trying to set myself of just writing every single day, alongside record videos every single day…

 And yes, the last couple of days have really just not gone well at all.

 So I wanted to produce a blog about it so I can (for me) in real-time, work through it with you, and discuss what I’m doing to overcome this issue so I can keep driving forward.

 That’s literally what I’m here with you doing right now – talking about this failure.
 This is so so important as I’ve learned from my days in therapy – that keeping things inside of you is terrible for your soul.

 Or as my mother has always said to be – that a problem shared is a problem halved.

-What most people don’t recognise is that also extends to talking out loud about it to yourself –
+What most people don’t recognize is that also extends to talking out loud about it to yourself –

 Here’s me doing that for YouTube:

-I knocked out 5 60-second videos on failure – again mostly for me – but also because I wanted to give myself a little bit of coaching on the process.
+I knocked out 5 60-second videos on coping with failure and mistakes – again mostly for me – but also because I wanted to give myself a little bit of coaching on the process.

 Talking To Yourself and Answering Back